 The figure below outlines the key components of the strategic framework.
 These include: vision, mission, strategic goals and targets, thematic priorities and outcomes, product and service offerings, and enablers.

+[NOTE: Figure above to be revised as per the outcomes of the 4th CWG-SFP meeting]